About FP Canada™

 At a high level, FP Canada sets the strategic direction for professional financial planning in Canada.
 FP Canada also achieves its mandate through two distinct divisions.
 Through the FP Canada Standards Council™ division, FP Canada establishes financial planning standards and enforces those standards among FP Canada certificants—Qualified Associate Financial Planner™ professionals and Certified Financial Planner® professionals.
-Through the FP Canada Institute™ division, which is dedicated to elevating the practice of financial planning, FP Canada provides professional education, tools, and resources to help financial planners meet the needs of all Canadians.
+Through the FP Canada Institute™ division, which is dedicated to elevating the practice of financial planning, FP Canada provides education, tools, and resources to help financial planners meet the needs of all Canadians.

 A division of FP Canada, the FP Canada Standards Council ("the Standards Council") establishes and enforces financial planning standards, sets the certification requirements for professional financial planners and develops and delivers certification examinations.
 The Standards Council ensures FP Canada certificants—Qualified Associate Financial Planner professionals and Certified Financial Planner professionals—meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience, and ethics.